mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 * Verify that the study runs
 * Verify that the study does not show up in `about:addons` (note: only signed study add-ons are hidden)

+**Cleans up preferences upon Normandy unenrollment**

+* Set the branch preference to one of the validation branches
+* Enroll a client using the Normandy staging server
+* Verify that the study runs
+* Verify that `places.frecency.firstBucketCutoff` has a non-default value
+* Unenroll a client using the Normandy staging server
+* Verify that `places.frecency.firstBucketCutoff` has been restored to use the default value

 **Correct branches and weights**

 * Make sure that the branches and weights in the add-on configuration ([../src/studySetup.js](../src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.
+(Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
+The study branches that separate use different populations for training and validation corresponding to separate branches in the implementation)

 ### Note: checking "sent telemetry is correct"